The International Data Corporation (IDC) has recently predicted major digital transformation (DX) in manufacturing around the world.

 New ways of doing business, enabled by flexible, scalable Cloud-based ecommerce platforms like Cloudfy, are at the forefront of a period of rapid change for all manufacturers.

 Manufacturers investing in the Third Platform technologies have high expectations of the value they will deliver to their business.
-For those that optimise their business performance through innovation and end-to-end integration there are significant opportunities to grow, improve profitability and gain competitive advantage.
+For those that optimize their business performance through innovation and end-to-end integration there are significant opportunities to grow, improve profitability and gain competitive advantage.

 Transformation by scale